OscarGodson/EpicEditor/README.md

 ### exportFile([_filename_],[_type_])

-Returns the plain text of the file by default, or if given a type will return the content in the specified type.
-If you leave both parameters null it will return the current document's content in plain text.
+Returns the plain text of the client side storage file, or if given a `type`, will return the content in the specified type.
+If you leave both parameters `null` it will return the current document's content in plain text.
 The supported export file types are:

+**Note:** This does _not_ export files to your server or machine (yet).
+This simply looks in localStorage where EpicEditor stores drafts.

 * text (default)
 * html